 Topping:

-- Heat 2 tablespoon olive oil over medium heat and fry the sliced onion and garlic until brown and caramelized.
+- Heat 2 tbsp olive oil over medium heat and fry the sliced onion until golden brown.
+Add in the turmeric and fry for 3 more minutes.
+Transfer to a plate and set aside.

 Notes